ionic-team/ionic-docs/src/pages/faq/runtime.md

 ## Blank App

->I have no errors in my app.
+> I have no errors in my app.
 Why does it show a blank screen?

-There are different reasons this can happen.
-If you are unable to find a solution on the forums, make sure:
+There are several different reasons this can happen.
+If you are unable to find a solution on the [Ionic forums](https://forum.ionicframework.com), make sure:

 - Root `@Component` has a `template` or `templateUrl`.
 - Root `@Component` template has an `<ion-nav>` with a `root` property: